 Similar to the apron foot of the bed, use clamps, glue, and screws to attach the two 92-3/4-inch two-by-tens on the sides.
 Be sure to butt these boards tightly against the apron foot.
 Use six screws per side.
 Remove the bar clamps.

-The bed now has two side apron pieces and one foot apron piece that blend to look like a unified apron going around three sides of the bed's base.
+The bed now has two side apron pieces and a one-foot apron piece that blend to look like a unified apron going around three sides of the bed's base.

 Add Mending Plates to the Apron